Take advantage of your holiday visit to check on older adults

 While you’re visiting, you might have an opportunity to make a few simple safety updates.

-These easy fixes don’t take much time and will help older adults avoid common accidents so they can stay independent longer.
+These easy fixes don’t take much time and can help older adults avoid common accidents so they can stay independent longer.

 - Quick fixes for bathroom, bedroom, and kitchen